From Train Set To Model Railway

-For buildings, things have moved on hugely over the years with high quality ready built and cardboard and plastic kits now available for just about every type type of building.
+For buildings, things have moved on hugely over the years with high-quality ready-built and cardboard and plastic kits now available for just about every type of building.

 These kit forms are wonderfully easy to assemble and surprisingly realistic and while it is certainly possible to make your own, for many railway modellers the laser cut kits are more than good enough.